Nic-Wallace/botanical-search/README.md

 - **Quiz Area**

-    - The quiz area of Botanical Search contains the most important aspects of the quiz, that is the picture, the relevant question and answers, and the next button to proceed with the quiz once an answer has been selected. the contents of the quiz area has been laid out in the center of the page so it is easy for users to see everything they need to do in order.
+    - The quiz area of Botanical Search contains the most important aspects of the quiz, that is the picture, the relevant question and answers, and the next button to proceed with the quiz once an answer has been selected.
+The contents of the quiz area has been laid out in the center of the page so it is easy for users to see everything they need to do in order.

 ![screenshot](documentation/quiz-area.png)